RailcardsBusiness

 TGV Lyria links France to Switzerland and can travel at a maximum speed of 200 mph (320 km/h).
 Resulting from the collaboration between SNCF and SBB, TGV Lyria has three comfort classes on all trains.
 Standard (equivalent to the Second Class TGV, with comfortable seats), Standard 1ère (with more legroom and access to the SNCF show Grand Voyageur at the Gare de Lyon in Paris) and Business 1ère (available all week except Saturday, on some lines only).

-What TGV INOUI, Frecciabianca, Intercity (IC) and ICE classes are there from Budapest to Cannes?
+What Frecciabianca, Intercity (IC), ICE and Eurocity (EC) classes are there from Budapest to Cannes?

-Compare the different travel classes offered by TGV INOUI, Frecciabianca, Intercity (IC) and ICE when travelling from Budapest to Cannes.
+Compare the different travel classes offered by Frecciabianca, Intercity (IC), ICE and Eurocity (EC) when travelling from Budapest to Cannes.

-What are the onboard services on TGV INOUI, Frecciabianca, Intercity (IC) and ICE?
+What are the onboard services on Frecciabianca, Intercity (IC), ICE and Eurocity (EC)?

 Discover more about the onboard services offered on trains from Budapest to Cannes.